google/weather-tools/weather_mv/README.md

 `weather-mv` optionally provides the ability to react to [Pub/Sub events for objects added to GCS](https://cloud.google.com/storage/docs/pubsub-notifications).
 This can be used to automate ingestion into BigQuery as soon as weather data is disseminated.
-Another common use case it to automatically create a down-sampled version of a dataset with `regrid` after ingestion.
+Another common use case it to automatically create a down-sampled version of a dataset with `regrid`.
 To set up the Weather Mover with streaming ingestion, use the `--topic` flag (see "Common options" above).

 Objects that don't match the `--uris` glob pattern will be filtered out of ingestion.
+This way, a bucket can contain multiple types of data yet only have subsets processed with `weather-mv`.

 > It's worth noting: when setting up PubSub, **make sure to create a topic for GCS `OBJECT_FINALIZE` events only.**